Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia doesn't have an embassy or consulate in Bahrain.
-The Australian Embassy in Saudi Arabia can give consular help to Australians in Bahrain.
+The Embassy of Australia in Saudi Arabia can give consular help to Australians in Bahrain though our ability to provide consular assistance may be limited.

 Abdullah Bin Hozafa Al-Shami Avenue